Emmotes/ic_modron_library/docs/index.md

 In the end though - it's your money - and we all value things differently.
 So it's up to you to decide if those minor benefits are worth it for you.

-## Is the Unaffiliated Core worth buying for gems?
+## Are the Unaffiliated or Dexterous Cores worth buying for gems?

 That depends.
-If the champion you use as your primary dps is unaffiliated then the answer is almost certainly yes.
-If not then no.

-The only modron core that's competitive with it is the Dexterous core - and not only is that a season 6 exclusive - but it needs a DPS champion with 15+ Dexterity - which may or may not be the case for you.
+The Unaffiliated and Dexterous cores are currently two of the most powerful modron cores in the game right now.
+But for them to be worth it - they need to be able to buff your preferred dps champion.
+If they do then they will almost certainly be worth it.

+As their names imply - the Unaffiliated core requires your dps to not be a member of an affiliation while the Dexterous core requires a Dexterity of 15 or higher on your dps.
+If both can apply to your dps then which one is better will depend on the rest of the formation.

+If neither can apply to your chosen dps - then likely they won't be worth getting.
+At least not in any rush.
+You can buy them just to level them up and get 14 modron chests from each by doing so.
+But that's a lot of gems to be shelling out.

+To determine if either can apply to your chosen dps - find them on the [Supercharged Damage Designs](#superchargeTab) tab.

 {::nomarkdown}
 </div>